Upholding a Nurturing Culture During a Pandemic

 We are living in a world filled with seemingly endless media coverage about uncertain and unprecedented times.
 The workplace is no exception.
-As the ambiguity surrounding the coronavirus rages on, companies are tirelessly strategizing the best way to communicate change to employees while maintaining morale and engagement from a distance and upholding a nurturing corporate culture.
+As the ambiguity surrounding the coronavirus rages on, companies are tirelessly strategizing the best way to communicate change to employees. continue with learning and development, and maintain motivation and engagement from a distance, all while upholding a nurturing corporate culture.

 But, as the saying goes, actions speak louder than words.